-This paper is part of the larger National University of Singapore, Faculty of Law Working Paper Series and can also be downloaded without charge at: http://law.nus.edu.sg/wps/.
+This papercan be downloaded without charge at the National University of Singapore, Faculty of Law Working Paper Series index: http://law.nus.edu.sg/wps/

 © Copyright is held by the author or authors of each working paper.
 No part of this paper may be republished, reprinted, or reproduced in any format without the permission of the paper's author or authors.